Welcome to Upside Down Labs docs site!

 Remove any excessive hair on the targeted area.
 Apply Nuprep skin preparation gel on the skin surface where electrodes would be placed to remove dead skin cells and clean the skin from dirt.
 After rubbing the skin surface thoroughly, clean it with an alcohol wipe or a wet wipe.

-For more information, please check out detailed step by step skin preparation guide.
+For more information, please check out detailed step by step Skin Preparation Guide.

 Note